pradyumnaym/search_engines/crawl/README.md

 4. `filter_english_data.ipynb`: A helper notebook to remove all German documents, and to edit the crawl state to only keep English documents.

+5. `keep_crawling.sh`: A bash script that restarts the crawler if it exits due to some unforeseen error.